strubell/11-767/labs/lab0-report.md

 3. Installing all the necessary packages in the base python installation (Rust, PyTorch, ...)
 4. Installing Docker and downloading the official docker image with the above software
 5. Test pheriphericals (Camera/Microphone)
+6. Make script for text generation and test it
-6. Test SST and TTS
+7. Test SST and TTS